 Your home office can be a separate room, but it does not have to be.
 The IRS home office rules say it may be a separate, identifiable space, though permanent partitions are not necessary to mark off that space.

 If you do not have permanent partitions, you should take care to define the space with furniture or some other way because you must only use this space for business purposes.

 Regularly and Exclusively

 The key point in taking the home office deduction is that the office space must not be for both personal and business use.
-So this means, if you want to deduct your home office, it shouldn't be the place you pay your bills and email your friends.
+If you want to deduct your home office, it cannot be the place you also pay your bills, email your friends, or watch TV.

-Also it must be used regularly for business, so "incidental or occasional business use" does not qualify.
+Since the space must be used regularly for business, occasional or incidental business use does not qualify.

-Some exceptions to exclusive use apply for licensed daycare owners and those that store inventory in their home.
-Details can be found in IRS Publication 587 or by consulting with a tax specialist.
+Some exceptions to exclusive use apply for licensed daycare owners and those that store inventory at home.

 Principal Place of Business

 Defining your principal place of business is trickier for those conducting business in multiple locations.
 You should either:

 - Do the majority of your work in your home office; or